Find a Lender-Approved Local Conveyancer in Houghton Le Spring

 Planning law solicitors in Houghton Le Spring regulated by the Solicitors Regulation Authority

-The list below is a non-comprehensive list of solicitors in Houghton Le Spring practicing in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including special planning controls
+The practices listed below are a small selection of solicitors in Houghton Le Spring with expertise in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including compulsory purchases in Houghton Le Spring

 • Longden Walker And Renney (solicitors) Limited, 14 John Street, Sunderland, Tyne and Wear, SR1 1HZ